 It doesn't exist an explanation of where this name comes from.

 This is the second lookout to the upper Krimml waterfall which is named after Friedrich Ernst Berger.

 11 Schettkanzel 1.460 m

 Soon after this viewpoint, you reach the top of the Krimml Falls and the Schettbrücke, the bridge is leading above the Krimmler Ache.
-From here more trails are leading deep into the valley.
+From here, more trails lead deep into the valley.
 The viewpoint Schettkanzel and Schettbrücke are named after Albert Schett to honour him for his support.

 He was part of the mountain association expedition in 1876 and also the construction manager of this excellent hiking trail.